 - If you want to sell big mousetraps, turn the mice into rats (magnify the problem)

-Step 4: Structure your descriptions with an eye towards effectiveness and efficiency
+Step 4: Structure your descriptions so they’re scannable, effective, and efficient

 - Introduce the product